bentoml/BentoML/docs/source/quickstarts/deploy-a-transformer-model-with-bentoml.rst

       bentoml containerize --platform=linux/amd64 summarization:latest

-The Docker image’s tag is the same as the Bento tag by default.
+The Docker image's tag is the same as the Bento tag by default.
 View the created Docker image:

 .. code-block:: bash